 Last September a friend asked me to go sea swimming, so we swam each week through the winter and spring (cue lots of Twitter pics of me looking wet).
 We dropped in, yelled a bit from the cold, and chatted our way past a few buoys before heading home for hot showers and tea.
 Other friends joined in and we ended up swimming every week through the whole winter, and then spring and summer as well.

 This week we decided to celebrate our year of swimming by doing an event.
 We chose the Swim for Logan in Penzance, an annual charity swim in aid of Cystic Fibrosis Trust.
 CF is a genetic disorder that affects over 10,000 young people in the UK, but active research is making significant and continuing improvements.
 It’s something that I like to support because one of my children was once tested for CF. We were lucky to not have it, but I’ll never forget waiting for the call.

 The swim’s a 1-mile fun-swim around the Gear Pole which marks Gear Rock, a submerged granite lump about half a mile SSE of Penzance prom.

 I’d never done anything like this before, but I knew that a friendly crowd swim every year and I was expecting to enjoy it.
-However, I’d had an operation a couple of weeks before the swim, that had gone completely wrong and left me needing another – so on the day, instead of feeling confident and excited, I was sore, weak and nervous.
+However, I’d had an abdominal operation a week or so before that had gone completely wrong and left me needing another operation just after the swim – so on the day, instead of feeling confident and excited, I was very sore, weak and nervous.
 I tried not to listen to the super-fit athletes talking about their swim times, and hoped to keep up with the slower swimmers who just do it for fun.

 The swim was at high tide, in sunshine and calm seas.
 An RNLI boat and a fleet of local kayaks, manned by familiar faces, lay dotted around the bay.
 Swimmers lined up for brightly coloured swim caps and to have their hands stamped with a number, while friends and family set up cake stalls and raffles in the sunshine and children played.